- Prices between £2999 - £2999

 Cave tubing and cenote swimming

 This morning we’ll be soaking up the Belizean views via river tube.
 After an hour’s drive to Saint Herman’s National Park, we’ll kit up and take a short jungle trek to the Caves Branch River.
-Hop in your rubber tube and drift along the river through limestone underground caves hung with stalactites and ancient Maya paintings (the Crystal Cave is particularly awe-inspiring), ending up at a cenote (a collapsed cave, this one plunging 100 feet deep and 300 feet wide).
-There’ll be plenty of opportunity for wild swimming in this jaw-dropping setting before we dry off and head to Belize City, jumping on a ferry to San Pedro on the Ambergris Caye.
-Prepare to embrace the Belizean beach life for the next few days, as we arrive at our final hotel of the trip.
+Hop in your rubber tube and drift along the river through limestone underground caves – today’s tubing activities take part only in these caves.
+There’ll be plenty of opportunity for wild swimming before we dry off and head to Belize City, jumping on a ferry to San Pedro on the Ambergris Caye.
+Prepare to embrace the Belizean beach life for the next few days, as we arrive our final hotel of the trip.
 Belize is not known for its abundance of world-class hotels; our beach retreat is quite basic but we go here because the experience of island life that it offers is not to be missed.Read more

 Beach life in Belize